Learning to cook(G)-rated techniques for loving the ListView |

 Decorations can also be attached to the hot item.
 Set the Decoration property of the HotItemStyle to something that will be drawn over the hot row/cell.
 See 18.
 How can I emphasise the row under the mouse?.

 Decorations can also be attached to the selected rows.
 Set SelectedRowDecoration property of the ObjectListView to a decoration, and that decoration will be draw over each selected row.
-This draws a transluscent green border around each selected row:
+This draws a translucent green border around each selected row:

 RowBorderDecoration rbd = new RowBorderDecoration();